 Young Academics Track

-Students teams from Denmark, Korea, India, Kenya, Tanzania, South Africa, Ghana, Colombia and Mexico will be selected to join this unique and exiting innovation journey
+Students teams from Denmark, Korea, India, Kenya, Tanzania, South Africa, Ghana, Colombia, Mexico and USA will be selected to join this unique and exiting innovation journey

 Challenge-based Learning